 We've got Answers.
 Ask Phil

 There was a rash of trouble due to sectarian clashes, but that has cooled down now.
-It was never really in high-traffic tourist areas anyway, just on the fri... read more »about 3 years ago
+It was never really in high-traffic tourist areas anyway, just on the fri... read more »over 4 years ago